camel-tooling/vscode-camelk/USAGE_DATA.md

 * when a command from this extension is used, the command id is provided
 * when `Create a new Apache Camel K Integration file` command contributed by extension is executed
     * with the chosen language
-* when `Start Apache Camel K integration` command contributed by extension is executed
+* when `Deploy Integration with Apache Camel K` command contributed by extension is executed
     * with the language of the file deployed
     * with the kind (basic, dev, ...)